Independence numbers of Johnson-type graphs: Examples

-that is, for $n-|t|+1$ places the sign is positive and for $|t|-1$ places we choose one of two signs.
-Then two vertices can have different signs on at most $|t| - 1$ positions, therefore their scalar product is at least $t + 1$.
+\begin{proof} Fix an ordering of the coordinates.
+Take all vertices of $J_\pm(n,k,t)$ with the first $k-|t|+1$ nonzero coordinates equal to 1.
+Then two vertices can have different signs on at most $|t| - 1$ positions, therefore their scalar product is at least $-|t| + 1 = t + 1$. \end{proof}